Updated on Feb.28, 2014

 Rio de Janeiro street Carnival is going through a revitalization phase which has boosted the number and the quality of blocos all over town.
-In 2013, 492 blocos registered with the city administration, an increase of 15%-plus over last year.
+In 2014, over 400 blocos registered with the city administration.

 Many of those parades are outside the range of the international traveler, but a whole lot of blocos go out in touristic areas, mainly the South Side, in Centro, Santa Teresa, and Lapa.
 Whether you've paid for a parade on the Sambódromo and still have energy for more, or simply arrived in Rio with nothing but a place to stay and a tight budget, free street Carnival in Rio could be the experience of a lifetime.

-Here are some of the top picks for free bloco parades on Carnival Saturday 2013 (Feb.9).
+Here are some of the top picks for free bloco parades on Carnival Saturday 2014 (March 1).

-For complete listings of Rio de Janeiro street Carnival parades, check out this excellent 2013 Rio Street Carnival Guide from Agenda Samba e Choro.
+For complete listings of Rio de Janeiro street Carnival parades, check out the excellent 2014 Street Carnival Guide from Agenda Samba e Choro.
 You can search parades by date, name or neighborhood (bairro)

 One of the best (super early) morning blocos on Carnival Saturday.
 Costumes are welcome and highly encouraged.
 The parade follows the Santa Teresa tram towards Largo das Neves.